Sheepolution/how-to-love/book/chapter14.md

 end
 ```

-Next let's make it possible to move our player with our arrowkeys.
+Next let's make it possible to move our player with our arrow keys.

 ```lua
 function Player:new()